 On June 2, 2000, we and Ford signed a non-binding letter of intent with Pilkington plc, relating to our Glass business.
-See "Recent Developments."
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Strategic Initiatives."

 For 1999, our Glass segment represented about 6% of our average assets, 4% of our total sales and less than one half of one percent of our net income.
 Our Carlite® aftermarket operations would be included in the business to be transferred to the joint venture.
 In connection with the transaction, Ford would enter into a separate supply agreement with the joint venture, which would supersede Ford's supply agreement with us as it relates to the Glass business.
 If a definitive agreement is reached, we expect to complete this transaction during 2000.
 If completed, and dependent upon the terms ultimately agreed to, this transaction would likely result in us incurring a significant charge to earnings.
 The letter of intent is non-binding, however; there is no assurance that a definitive agreement will be reached or that it will not differ materially from this description.